PierreSenellart/provsql/doc/source/dev/memory.rst

 - :cfunc:`circuit_cache_get_children` -- same pattern for the
   children list, used by :sqlfunc:`get_children`.

-The cache is write-through, not write-back: every gate-creating call still reaches the mmap worker in the end (either directly, for a cache miss, or because an earlier call in the same backend wrote it through), so the persistent store always reflects the complete circuit even though each individual lookup may resolve locally.
+The cache thus only accelerates *reads* (:sqlfunc:`get_gate_type` / :sqlfunc:`get_children`): every gate-creating call reaches the mmap worker, so the persistent store always reflects the complete circuit even though individual lookups may resolve locally.

 The data-decomposition compilers add a second, coarser per-backend cache on top: a set of already-materialised root tokens, so